felicianata/Felicia-Nata/README.md

 # Felicia Nata – Certifications Portfolio

-Below is a list of my professional certifications and academic credentials.
+This repository contains my professional certifications and academic credentials, structured by specialization.

-## Professional Certifications
+## 01 – Treasury
-- Certified Treasury Professional (CTP) – 2025
+Certified Treasury Professional (CTP) and risk management credentials.

-- Microsoft
-- Corporate Finance Institution (CFI)
+## 02 – Finance Modeling
+Financial modeling, valuation, FP&A, and financial markets certifications.

-## Academic
+## 03 – Academic
-- M.Sc. in Finance – Umeå University (2023–2025)
+Bachelor and Master degrees in Finance and Economics.

+## 04 – Data Analytics
+Power BI, data modeling, and analytics certifications.

-All documents are provided in PDF format.
+All documents are provided in PDF format for professional portfolio purposes.